ekakuman/BulkUserGroupUpdates/README.md

   4. Tested with Python version 3.11.4.
 Please refer to requirements.txt for the modules.

 # Usage
-Install python 3.11.4
+  1. Install python 3.11.4
-Run pip3 install requirements.txt
+  2. The script leverage requests and csv modules.
-The scripts requires three inputs.
+  3. The scripts requires three inputs.
 Access token, Group ID and name of the CSV file.

 # Add Users to Group
 python3 BulkUsersGroupUpdateAdd.py